openfoodfacts/hungergames-old/README.md

 # hungergames
-Gamification of Open Food Facts using Python and Django<br>
+This is a series of mini-apps that let users contribute data to Open Food Facts, in a rather fun way using Python and Django.
+You are very welcome to write one on the field you want.<br>
 [![Open Food Facts](https://static.openfoodfacts.org/images/misc/openfoodfacts-logo-en-178x150.png)](https://world.openfoodfacts.org/)

 ## Status ##